krishnaadvaitsripada/Firover---Forest-Fire-Detection-Rover/README.md

 **Deployment with Edge Impulse:** Edge Impulse is a comprehensive development platform designed to facilitate the implementation of machine learning (ML) models on edge devices.

 ## Challenges we ran into
-1.Controlling Rover Speed: Navigating the delicate balance of rover speed presented challenges in ensuring effective patrolling without compromising safety.
+1. **Controlling Rover Speed**: Navigating the delicate balance of rover speed presented challenges in ensuring effective patrolling without compromising safety.

-2. Mapping: Mapping various ports of the Arduino Nano for seamless integration with other devices.
+2. **Mapping**: Mapping various ports of the Arduino Nano for seamless integration with other devices.

-3. ML Model Deployment: Uploading the ML model onto the chip presented hurdles.
+3. **ML Model Deployment**: Uploading the ML model onto the chip presented hurdles.
 We explored methods such as model compression using TensorFlow Lite, EloquentTinyML, employing a secondary device for image processing, and utilizing the Edge Impulse platform.

 ## Accomplishments that we're proud of
 This was the first hardware project for the majority of our team.
 We learned to build a rover from scratch in less than 24 hours.